vmware/dod-compliance-and-automation/aria/operations/8.x/docs/known-issues.md

 This document outlines known issues with the VMware Aria Operations 8 STIG content, including workarounds if known.

+***NOTE: Some configurations, files or settings may be overwritten after applying system updates.
+These changes will vary depending on what is contained within each update.
+The STIG settings should always be re-assessed, and potentially re-applied, after performing an update.***

 ## What should I do if...

 ### I have additional questions about an issue listed here?